 The UNSW Library's collection development goals are to:

-- Support the teaching, learning, creative and research functions of the University by acquiring and organising a relevant and well balanced collection in a wide variety of formats
+- Support the teaching, learning, creative and research functions of the University by acquiring and organising a relevant and well balanced collection

 - Respond to changes in teaching and research programs

 - Maintain the physical condition of the collection

 - Participate in resource sharing and networking at a regional, national and international level